Chain ID, Address Format and Signatures

 Chain ID

-Cronos PoS Chain has different Chain ID to distinguish between devnet, testnet and mainnet.
-When running the Cronos PoS Chain in your local environment, you will also need to decide your own Chain ID.
+Cronos POS Chain has different Chain ID to distinguish between devnet, testnet and mainnet.
+When running the Cronos POS Chain in your local environment, you will also need to decide your own Chain ID.

 For example, our testnet Chain ID is testnet-croeseid-4.